svs-app-lib/native_swiftui_pastebutton_and_textfield/README.md

 In Xcode, you must set the iOS build version to 16.0 or higher.
 Upon initial launch, the iOS target version occasionally reverts to its previous setting, so please double-check.
 I'm not sure if there's a way to specify the minimum deployment version in the plugin.

-If you know how to set the minimum deployment version within a plugin, please let me know. just need to check the versions of the 3 items.
+just need to check the versions of the 3 items.

 ### 1